-George F. Brant, with over 30 years experience as a lawyer, and Zainab Anjum, with over 7 years experience as a legal assistant in the employ of George F. Brant, Barrister & Solicitor, are an effective team attending to clients’ legal needs on a daily basis.
+George F. Brant, with over 40 years experience as a lawyer, and Christine Cieslak, with over 7 years experience as a legal assistant in the employ of George F. Brant, Barrister & Solicitor, are an effective team attending to clients’ legal needs on a daily basis.

-George F. Brant, with over 30 years experience as a lawyer, and Zainab Anjum, with over 7 years experience as a legal assistant in the employ of George F. Brant, Barrister & Solicitor, are an effective team attending to clients’ legal needs on a daily basis.
+George F. Brant, with over 40 years experience as a lawyer, and Christine Cieslak, with over 7 years experience as a legal assistant in the employ of George F. Brant, Barrister & Solicitor, are an effective team attending to clients’ legal needs on a daily basis.

 George F. Brant’s milestone credits: